-Are You Allowed to Use Money that is Mistakenly Deposited into Your Bank Account?
+Are You Ever Allowed to Spend Money That Was Mistakenly Deposited Into Your Bank Account?

-You are not entitled to spend money that you do not deposit into your account and would be wise not to do so
+You are not entitled to spend money that you do not deposit into your account and would be wise to report the error

 What Do You Do if you unexpectedly find extra money in your account?